Lawyer ordered to pay huge fine for naming accused priest

 Grabill has already removed Trahant and his group’s clients from a committee of abuse survivors that was supposed to negotiate a settlement with the Archdiocese.
 She removed them hours before Archbishop Gregory Aymond was supposed to meet with the survivors committee for initial settlement negotiations.

 Grabill wrote in her sanctions order that Trahant had wasted the church and court’s time and money.
-She quoted an argument by the Archdiocese that Trahant’s disclosure ad halso caused “hurt and trauma (to be) revisited upon the alleged victim,” although there was no evidence of that presented in the record.
+She quoted an argument by the Archdiocese that Trahant’s disclosure had also caused “hurt and trauma (to be) revisited upon the alleged victim,” although there was no evidence of that presented in the record.

 “His actions created waste, disrupted the progress in this case, and delayed resolution of this particular matter for months,” she wrote.
 She said Trahant never took action in court to challenge the confidentiality of the records.
 She also noted that the investigation of the matter would cost the church $760,000 in legal and professional fees and ordered Trahant to pay $400,000 of it.